Bulb is a small renewable energy supplier who offers low-cost energy on a single variable tariff.

 Bulb In the News

-July 2017, Evening Standard, Bulb are encouraging Londoners to switch energy suppliers.
+July 2017, Evening Standard, Bulb is encouraging Londoners to switch energy suppliers.
 This article also explores the background of Bulb.

 July 2017, The Guardian, the price gap between the best and worst energy tariffs widens to £109 on average.
 The research published by Bulb shows how some customers are suffering from price hikes at the end of their fixed tariffs without realising it.